 Beyond the tents, 15 Broad also offers food, showers, laundry facilities, bathrooms, clothing, computer access, social-service resources, and the other support residents need to transition to permanent housing.
 This community dayroom at 15 Broad is open to all Akronites and assists many whose lives teeter on the edge of homelessness.

-The charity also provides stability.
 The traditional shelters force people to leave each morning with their possessions and wait in line in the evening for a bed.
 They also restrict how many nights a person can stay, separate couples, pressure the homeless into religious observance, and grant no privacy.
 At 15 Broad, by contrast, no one is expected to cart off their possessions for the day and hope a tent is available again that night.
 No one is kicked out for staying more than a handful of days each month.
 Couples can stay together if they wish.
 There is no religious mission.
 And tents provide genuine privacy.
 The building is also a central location where social workers and other experts can easily find the homeless day after day.

 The homeless have voted with their feet.
 Forty-four people now sleep at 15 Broad Street, and there is usually a waiting list of at least twenty.
 That Sage’s model has such appeal, despite housing people only in tents, should inspire creative reevaluation among social-service providers in Akron about traditional approaches to homelessness.